-Architect: Hohyun Park + Hyunjoo Kim
+Architects: Hohyun Park + Hyunjoo Kim

+Text description provided by the architects.
 Korean Institute for Archaeology & Environment was founded as an artifacts research center as part of Korea University’s Archaeology Department in 1995.
 In 2006, research center changed its name to current name.
 Major activities are excavation, research, publication, exhibition, and seminars.
 Since its foundation in 1995, the research institute has grown and existing facilities (within Korea University’s Sejong Campus) are not enough to provide good research environment.
 So, new research center was planned in early 2009.

 Requirement from the client was total floor area should not exceed 2,300 sqm and Building scope was 3~4 floors.
 We divided programs into two groups according their function and planned service areas between two groups.
 Since budget and construction time were limited, we decided to design relatively a simple form.